ascalabro/Laravel5.3-stable-start/README.md

 ### Web Server Requirements

-The production server is Ubuntu 16.04 and will use PHP 7, but PHP 5.6.25 should work as well.
+The production server is Ubuntu 16.04 and will use PHP 7, but PHP 5.6.25 should work as well(Laravel 5.3 requires PHP 5.6 or greater)

 To install PHP 7 on Ubuntu, I ran these commands: